GkouskosV/Handwritten-digits-0-and-1-classification/README.md

 Simple university project for handwritten digit recognition using Deep Learning.

 The data is from MNIST dataset.
-It is filtered to use only the digits 0 and 1.
+It is filtered to use the digits 0 and 1.